Flexera logo

 Day 3: Wednesday, June 3, 2026 — Builder keynote and technical deep dives

 Day 3 shifted from executive vision to hands-on building.
-The Builder Keynote ran in the morning with live demos, technical detail and perspectives from practitioners creating and deploying AI agents on Snowflake’s AI Data Cloud.
+The Builder Keynote ran in the morning with live demos, technical depth and perspectives from practitioners building and deploying AI agents on the Snowflake AI Data Cloud.

 Sessions focused on data readiness for intelligent agents.
-Practitioners discussed how they use CoWork and CoCo together with Horizon Context for governed semantics and Cortex Sense for enriched AI understanding.
-Adaptive Compute and Cortex Training also got substantial attention, with discussions on how to right-size workloads and build domain-specific models without managing GPU infrastructure directly.
+Practitioners covered how they use CoWork and CoCo together with Horizon Context for governed semantics and Cortex Sense for enriched AI response quality.
+Adaptive Compute and Cortex Training got substantial attention, with discussions on how to right-size workloads and build domain-specific models without managing GPU infrastructure.

 Security and governance remained a recurring thread.
 The Natoma acquisition reinforces this: Natoma adds enterprise MCP governance for agentic access, allowing agents to govern what they may read, write and act on across software as a service (SaaS) applications, databases and tools, while preserving audit trails and verified agent identities.